 There can be no doubt that the digital era has changed the way businesses interact, engage, and advertise with their customers.
-However, the one part of the customer process that has been neglected during the advent of the “online” era is customer service.
+However, customer service is one part of the customer process that has been neglected during the advent of the “online” era.

 They want personalized, simple, real-time, intuitive, and multiple-channel services!

-This may have been an impossibility 10 years ago, but with a new customer service approach called, Service 4.0, the ability to keep up with these new customer demands are now available to brands who do business online.
+This may have been an impossibility ten years ago.
+Still, with a new customer service approach called Service 4.0, the ability to keep up with these new customer demands is now available to brands who do business online.

-Service 4.0 uses present-day technology to enhance digital customer interactions in a more “humanly” way.
-There are exactly 9 specific present-day technologies that makes all this possible.
+Service 4.0 uses present-day technology to enhance digital customer interactions more “humanly.”
+There are exactly nine specific present-day technologies that make all this possible.
 They include the following:

 Big Data and Analytics

-The ability to collect and analyze data on a massive scale through Artificial Intelligence (AI) and machine-learning has now made it possible to create higher levels of customer insights and so tailor specific pathways and preferences for the customer, which automatically increases customer satisfaction.
+The ability to collect and analyze data on a massive scale through Artificial Intelligence (AI) and machine learning has now made it possible to create higher levels of customer insights and tailor specific pathways and preferences for the customer, automatically increasing customer satisfaction.

 You only need to look to Amazon, which has the largest customer database of any company doing business online, to see what big data can do for your online presence.
-Their massive data has given them the ability to rank high above any other digital store when it comes to customer satisfaction because they can automatically display what their customer wants and needs before they even know it themselves.
+Their massive data has given them the ability to rank high above any other digital store regarding customer satisfaction because they can automatically display what their customer wants and needs before they know it themselves.

-This is highly relevant for customers as they do not have to wait for someone to give them the answer or the information they are requesting because with one simple “click” they can access whatever they need for themselves, by themselves.
+This is highly relevant for customers as they do not have to wait for someone to give them the answer or the information they are requesting because with one simple “click,” they can access whatever they need.